 As a way of introducing Charles Lawrence, Trella shares her riveting personal story of a journey of healing and a reunion with the Masculine with the help of Charles.
 Trella continues with an insightful interview.
-The article originally appeared in the Summer 2012 edition of Avalon Magazine under the title “Wise Woman: A Reunion with the Masculine”.
-Thanks to Avalon for their kind permission to reprint.
+By permission, the article originally appeared in the Summer 2012 edition of Avalon Magazine under the title “Wise Woman: A Reunion with the Masculine“.

 “Being thus witnessed, I am forever changed!